MailBee.NET Objects 3.1

 Remarks

-The inline objects referenced in the HTML body of the message (i.e. embedded objects) are saved into the folder denoted by MailMessage.Parser.WorkingFolder property.
+The inline objects referenced in the HTML body of the message (i.e. embedded objects) are saved into a sub-folder in a folder denoted by MailMessage.Parser.WorkingFolder property.
 The links to the embedded objects in the returned HTML data are corrected automatically.
 The value of BodyHtmlText property is left intact.

 This sample creates an HTML file from the e-mail message.
 The related files will also be saved into the same location.